 AMPlify Indigenous Composer Initiative

-Australian Music Centre, together with Moogahlin Performing Arts, APRA AMCOS, the Australian National University School of Music and Ensemble Offspring, have launched a new initiative aimed at supporting emerging Aboriginal and Torres Strait Islander composers in new music and jazz.
-A part of the AMPlify framework of artist development programs, the Indigenous Composer Initiative will take place in NSW and ACT over 2016 and 2017.
+In 2016, Australian Music Centre, together with Moogahlin Performing Arts, APRA AMCOS, the Australian National University School of Music and Ensemble Offspring, launched a new initiative aimed at supporting emerging Aboriginal and Torres Strait Islander composers in new music and jazz.
+A part of the AMPlify framework of artist development programs, the pilot stage of the Indigenous Composer Initiative took place in NSW and ACT over 2016 and 2017.

-AMPlify Indigenous Composer Initiative aims at helping artists in establishing contacts, networks and relationships with role models, and engaging in knowledge exchange and learning.
-The focus of the initiative is to identify Indigenous composers not yet properly represented or heard across new art music and jazz, and support them in creating works of new Indigenous music in score format.
-This in turn will help to create new opportunities, in new contexts, for Indigenous people: e.g. performance in new music events, schools repertoire, examination syllabi etc. More generally, the Initiative aimed at positively changing the current cultural landscape, and setting up the Indigenous Composer Initiative as a potential model for other states to follow.
+AMPlify Indigenous Composer Initiative was established to help artists in establishing contacts, networks and relationships with role models, and engaging in knowledge exchange and learning.
+The focus of the initiative was to identify Indigenous composers not yet properly represented or heard across new art music and jazz, and support them in creating works of new Indigenous music in score format.
+This in turn would help to create new opportunities, in new contexts, for Indigenous people: e.g. performance in new music events, schools repertoire, examination syllabi etc. More generally, the Initiative aimed at positively changing the current cultural landscape, and setting up the Indigenous Composer Initiative as a potential model for other states to follow.

 AMPlify ICI participants

-Rhyan Clapham's family is from Murrawarri and Ngemba country in Brewarrina NSW.
+Rhyan Clapham's family is from Murrawarri country in Brewarrina NSW.
 Rhyan has completed Bachelor of Music at the University of NSW, and an Indigenous Studies Honours (focusing on Aboriginal hip hop music) in 2015.
 A rapper and drummer, he has performed for various events such as Kevin Hunt's 'Our Music' concert at the Sydney Conservatorium, at Yabun NCIE, UNSW corporate and academic events, Koori Radio events and at NAIDOC.
 In late 2017, Rhyan Clapham was announced as recipient of the 2018 Peter Schulthorpe Music Fellowship for an emerging composer, as part of Create NSW Arts Fellowships.

 Tim Gray is a Gumbaynggirr/Wiradjuri man who studied at Eora College in 2010-11, 2013 and 2016.
 He was trained in classical piano up to grade 5 and has always loved film music - his inspirations are John Willliams, Ennio Morricone, John Carpenter, and Hans Zimmer, to name a few.
 Tim has a reggae/ska band called Green Hand Band, in which he plays the keyboard.
 He came out of the emerging artists program at Gadigal/Koori Radio and was also volunteer broadcaster at Koori Radio.
 He sings in a group called Voices Carry, lead by Sydney choral director Tania Bowra.
-Read his profile on the Koori radio website.

 Elizabeth Sheppard was born in Melbourne and raised in Adelaide, and studied Western and Aboriginal Music and singing under Clemens Leske Snr, Professor David Galliver and Barbara Howard at Adelaide's Elder Conservatorium, Professor Catherine Ellis at Armidale's University of New England, and Opera Chorus Master James Christianson.
-In 2002-2008 she reconnected to her heritage and culture through Indigenous music, culture and law diploma courses at Sydney's Eora Aboriginal College and Tranby National Indigenous Adult Education Centre.
-She now lives on Dharug Burramattagul country in New South Wales, and goes back to country regularly.
-Several of her compositions have been performed at St Patrick's Cathedral Parramatta, and her Kooranginy Suite will be recorded at ANU Music Studio in June 2017.
+In 2002-2008 she reconnected to her Noongar Yamatji heritage and culture through Indigenous music, culture and law diploma courses at Sydney's Eora Aboriginal College and Tranby National Indigenous Adult Education Centre.
+She now lives on Dharug Burramattagul country in New South Wales, and maintains connections with Noongar, Yamatji and Gundungurra country.
+Several of her compositions have been performed at St Patrick's Cathedral Parramatta, and her Kooranginy Suite was recorded at ANU Music Studio in June 2017.